 1961: In Jerusalem, prosecuting attorney Gideon Hausner demands death penalty for Adolf Eichmann

-1965: U.S. premiere of “A Thousand Clowns” the movie version of the Broadway play featuring Martin Balsam as “Arnold Burns,” Barry Gordon as “Nick Burns” and Gene Saks as “Leo ‘Chuckles the Chipmun’ Herman and filmed by cinematographer Arthur Ornitz was released today in the United States.
+1965: “A Thousand Clowns” the movie version of the Broadway play featuring Martin Balsam as “Arnold Burns,” Barry Gordon as “Nick Burns” and Gene Saks as “Leo ‘Chuckles the Chipmun’ Herman and filmed by cinematographer Arthur Ornitz was released today in the United States.

 1967: In Canada, premiere of “The Fox” directed by Mark Rydell with music by Lalo Schifrin.